AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Value/Discriminant/tc.rst

 Standalone Boolean variable "B", used as a record discriminant value
 =====================================================================

-Check DC on a standalone Boolean variable ``B`` used as a record discriminant value.
+Check DC for a standalone Boolean variable ``B`` used as a record discriminant value.